BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/search-api.md

 ```
 ... where `{payload}` is an @link:[Elasticsearch query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html){ open=new } and the response
 is forwarded from the underlying Elasticsearch indices.
-The endpoint filters the Elasticsearch projections from the underlying composite views and only returns results from indices to which user has access to.
+The endpoint filters the Elasticsearch projections from the underlying composite views and only returns results from indices to which user has access to, i.e. has `views/query` permission.

 ## Configuration